Skip to main content

 Traditional Pipeline Setup

-For the STT → LLM → TTS pipeline, add a turn detection plugin:
+For the STT → LLM → TTS pipeline, you need turn detection.
+Some STT plugins include it automatically:

 from vision_agents.core import Agent, User